slotThe/slotThe.github.io/posts/whitney-k.md

 ## Parsing and execution

 The read line function.
-We allocate space for `l` (if we haven't done so already).\
+We allocate space for `l` (if we haven't done so already).

-&emsp;If the argument (remember, `us` creates a string function with arguments `s` and not `x`) is NULL, we just read up to `mx` characters from stdin.
+If the argument (remember, `us` creates a string function with arguments `s` and not `x`) is NULL, we just read up to `mx` characters from stdin.
 Read either returns the number of bytes read, or a `-1` in case of an error, so if everything goes well `l[read(…)-1]` will point to `\n`, which we'll clean up and change to `\0`.
-Recall that `P` causes the function to return (`0` in this case, unless assignment fails), so the rest of the code is just there in case `s` is present.\
+Recall that `P` causes the function to return (`0` in this case, unless assignment fails), so the rest of the code is just there in case `s` is present.

-&emsp;If we give an argument to `rl`, try to open it as a file and read from it.
+If we give an argument to `rl`, try to open it as a file and read from it.
 On success, if present, we clean up the extra newline at the end and return `0`, or `Q` if we've reached the end of the file.